Benchmarking single-photon sources from an auto-correlation measurement: Benchmarking a single-photon source

 governing the occurrence of clicks.
-Our goal is to construct an estimator $\hat{P}_1({\bm p})$ that relates this vector $\bm p$ to the photon number statistics of the state and in particular to the weight of the single photon component.
-We proceed step by step, considering first an ideal measurement apparatus, then considering two identical non-unit detector efficiencies and finally focusing on the most imperfect measurement, where we consider an unbalanced beamsplitter and two detectors having different efficiencies.
+Our goal is to construct an estimator $\hat{P}_1({\bm p})$ that relates this vector $\bm p$ to the photon number statistics of the state and in particular to the weight of the single-photon component $P_1 = \bra{1} \rho \ket{1}$.
+Directly lower bounding $P_1$ is a natural way to benchmark a single-photon source.
+In particular, it sets a bound on the trace distance between the state $\rho$ prepared by the source and an ideal single photon $\ket{1}$ \be \frac{1}{2}\left\| \rho -\ketbra{1}{1}\,\right\|_1 \leq 1- P_1, \ee which can be readily used to bound the errors for various applications of single-photon sources.